RMNorbert/Dentocrates/README.md

 #### 1. Clone the repository

-#### 2. To use chatbot
+#### 2. To use the ChatBot
-   Clone the following repository as well : ```https://github.com/RMNorbert/Chat``` and follow the instructions in it's Installation section.
+   Clone the following repository as well : [https://github.com/RMNorbert/ConvoCat](https://github.com/RMNorbert/ConvoCat) and follow the instructions in it's Installation section.

 #### 3. Set up the necessary environment variables and configure the database connection details.
    Update the configuration files with the appropriate values.
-   The configuration files located in : dentocrates/src/main/resources/application.yml, an environment variable called SECRET have to created for the key creation, an environment variable have to be created for the oauthId and the oauthSecret according to the related credentials.
+   The configuration file for the database connection located in : dentocrates/src/main/resources/application.yml, an environment variable called SECRET have to created for the JWT related key creation, an environment variable have to be created for the oauthId and the oauthSecret according to the related credentials also in case of using the email related services a SENDER_PASSWORD and a SENDER_USERNAME have to be created as well.

 #### 4. Build and run the project: